Aahan-in-Space/aahaninspace-website/README.md

 If you are trying to fix a bug that hasn't got a GitHub Issue, submit a (Issue...) issue first.
 In your pull request please provide a link to the issue your fork/branch is trying to fix.
 Also ignore the GitHUb Pages workflow run.
+You can use whatever IDE (Integrated Development Environment) you wish to use.
+Personally, I am using Microsoft Visual Studio 2022 Community.
+To run PHP locally on your machine follow this link for full setup - https://www.php.net/manual/en/install.php
 # Don't do this on the repository
 Do not use this repository as a place for any sort of discrimination or humiliation.
 Do not spam issues in GitHub Issues.